 WHOLLY STATE-FUNDED PROJECTS.
-On wholly state-funded projects, determination of the low bidder will include bidder preferences as required under AS 36.30.321, according to subsections a. - c. below.
-Alaska Bidder Preference, Alaska Veteran Preference, and Alaska Product Preference are not applicable on projects with federal funding.
+On wholly state-funded projects, determination of the low bidder will include bidder preferences as required under AS 36.30.321, according to subsections a. - d. below.
+Alaska Bidder Preference, Alaska Veteran Preference, Alaska Product Preference, and Alaska Military Skills Preference, are not applicable on projects with federal funding.